When someone dies without leaving a will

 It can take a long time to deal with estates where this is no will – months or even years in some very complex cases.

 What to do if there is no will or known relatives

-When a person has died without leaving a will and without known entitled relatives, the ownerless property by law passes to the Crown.
+When a person has died without leaving a will and without known entitled relatives, the ownerless property passes to the Crown.
 The Treasury Solicitor represents the Crown in dealing with these estates.

 The legal name for ownerless property is bona vacantia which means ‘vacant goods’.

-If you think you have a claim to an ownerless property, or need advice on referring a case to the Treasury, find out what to do by visiting the websites:
+If you think you have a claim to an ownerless property, or need advice on referring a case to the Treasury, find out what to do by visiting:

 Intestate cases in East Sussex

 This is a list is of residents within East Sussex who have died and no next of kin can be found:

 - Intestate cases in East Sussex [138.5 KB] [xls]

 Click or tap the rating which best represents your experience.